yiyuma/technical-tutorials/Spring/Basic.md

 Spring will scan for @Component, @Controller, @RestController, @Service, @Repository, @Configuration, @Bean.
 They are meta annotations and mark the class as a Spring Bean.
 They make the bean available for the dependency injection.

 **Dependency Injection** <br>
-The dependency inversion principle: The client delegates to another object the responsibility of providing its dependencies.
+The dependency inversion principle: The client delegates to another object the responsibility of providing its dependencies. @Autowired (matches by type, class or interface), @Primary, @Inject

 **Configuring Spring Container**
 - XML configuration file (legacy)